 WORTH: The Next Generation of Philanthropists

-Members join WORTH by making a $250.00 annual donation to the WORTH Endowment Fund at the Community Foundation, which will provide for future community needs young professionals find valuable decades from now.
-In return for the members’ donation to the Endowment Fund, four private investors have provided dollar for dollar matching, up to $40,000 per year for members to grant at their discretion.
+Members join WORTH by making a $250 annual donation to the WORTH Endowment Fund at the Community Foundation.
+In return for the members’ donation, four private investors have provided dollar-for-dollar matching, up to $40,000 per year, for members to grant at their discretion.

 What does WORTH do?

 - Increases the impact of individual donors by awarding grants through a collaborative process.